Solving constrained quadratic binary problems via quantum adiabatic evolution

-In what follows we work under the assumption of the existence of a \emph{UBQP oracle}, an oracle for solving UBQP problems.
-This is specifically motivated by current progress of quantum adiabatic technology pioneered by D-Wave Systems, in which the connectivities of the quantum bits are only in the form of couplings between pairs of quantum bits \cite{DwaveNature}.
-However, we will observe that our suggested methods are easily generalizable to take advantage of systems with higher-degree interactions of quantum bits if such systems are implemented in the future (see Section~\ref{sec:Generalization}).
+All of the above considerations suggest that practical quantum hardware can yield a significant quantum speedup in certain integer programming problems.
+Our goal is to design and analyze optimization algorithms that work in conjunction with such integer programming oracles.
+Specifically, we work under the assumption of the existence of a \emph{UBQP oracle}, an oracle Turing machine for solving UBQP problems.
+This assumption is motivated by prototypes of quantum annealers recently manufactured by D-Wave Systems, where couplings connect pairs of quantum bits \cite{DwaveNature}.
+Our suggested methods are easily generalizable to take advantage of systems with higher-degree interactions of quantum bits if such systems are implemented in the future (see Section~\ref{sec:Generalization}).